forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 |             64805 |    856 |        2 |     34 |       10 | 10           |    0 |
 |             64810 |    856 |        3 |     67 |        7 | 7            |    0 |

-The `driverStandings` table has the points for every driver in every race and world champions would be the driver with the most points in a single season.
+The `driverStandings` table has the points for every driver in every race.
 The problem here is that there is no record in the `driverStandings` table for which season a `raceId` belongs to.
 So we need to get a bit creative...
 Here is one possible solution:

  1. Looking at the `races` table's `year` column, we can find all the `raceId` in 2017.
+ 2. If we can get all `races` in a given `year` we should be able to get the last race because the `raceId` will be the highest within that year.
- 2. Find the `points` and `driverId` for all of those `raceId` by reading the `driverStandings` table.
+ 2. Find the `points` and `driverId` for the drivers who were in that `raceId` by reading the `driverStandings` table.
  3. Sort them by `points` descending.
  4. The very first row contains the `driverId` which has the most points in that season.
 This `driverId` is the world champion.
+The ones later on denote their final position (assuming the points differ).

 ## Implementing the JavaScript